open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

     3.2.
 Client verifies that it doesn't have a valid Session Token for any of the users, who could decrypt this Container.

-4. Recipient establishes a session between the Client and the CDOC2 backend infrastructure by authenticating with eID means:
+4. Recipient establishes a session between the Client and the CDOC2 backend infrastructure by authenticating with eID means.
+This session is valid for 24 hours and can be reused for multiple invocations of the current usecase:

     4.1.
 Client displays a login window to enter Recipient's identifier (and mobile phone number, if Mobile-ID is selected) and to choose the eID means.